Identifying the Causes of Nasal Allergies and Sinusitis

 How Will the Doctor Diagnose Sinusitis?

 To diagnose Sinusitis, an allergy doctor will look inside your nose or will feel tenderness in your nose and face.
-Other ways for diagnostics include:
+In some cases, you may be referred to an ENT specialist for additional diagnostic procedures.
+Additional diagnostic methods may include the following.

-- Nasal Endoscopy – A thin tube with a fiber optic light that is inserted through your nose which will allow an allergy doctor to see inside your sinuses.
+- Nasal Endoscopy – A thin tube with a fiber optic light that is inserted through your nose may be used by an ENT specialist to see inside your sinuses.
 Also known as a rhinoscopy.

-- Imaging – Using an MRI or CT scan can show details of your sinuses.
+- Imaging – An ENT specialist may use an MRI or CT scan to show details of your sinuses.
 These medical images can pinpoint any deep inflammation or obstructions that can be difficult to detect with a nasal endoscopy.

-- Nasal and Sinus Cultures – If chronic sinusitis fails to respond to treatment or is worsening, tissue cultures can determine that cause and if it could be bacterial or fungi issues.
+- Nasal and Sinus Cultures – If chronic sinusitis fails to respond to treatment or is worsening, tissue cultures can determine the cause and if it could be bacterial or fungal issues.

 - Allergy Test – If there is a possibility that the condition may be triggered by allergies your allergy doctor may recommend an allergy skin test.